WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 provider MUST generate an authorization code and follow the procedures defined in [@RFC6749] for the authorization code grant flow.
 Furthermore, the RIPP provider MUST mint a new URI identifying this new RIPP trunk.
-This URI MAY contain a path component, but MUST NOT contain any URI parameters.
+This URI MUST contain a path component, and MUST NOT contain any URI parameters.
 This URI MUST be an HTTPS URI, and HTTP3 MUST be supported for this URI.
+The path component MUST uniquely identify this trunk in space and time, and not depend on the authority component as part of the namespace for purposes of uniqueness.

 As an example, the following is a valid RIPP trunk URI: